 - Travel in BC under the latest guidelines is an adjustment for everyone.
 Remember, activities may take longer than usual, or places may be at capacity when you arrive.
 Have a Plan B researched and ready in case your first choice isn't possible.
 Be calm, patient, and remember, we're all in this together.

 - From a BCAA standpoint, our Roadside Assistance service continues to operate 24 hours a day, 7 days a week.
 BCAA is expecting an increase in calls this summer, so be prepared for the possibility of longer than usual wait times (a reminder that you can request BCAA Roadside Assistance online or download the BCAA app for Android or iPhone).
-And to support physical distancing, be prepared to find yourself an alternate ride to your destination if your vehicle needs to be towed.

 Be sure to follow along on BCAA's Facebook, Instagram and Twitter as we continue to share status updates and trip ideas for this summer and beyond.
 Plus, subscribe to our BCAA Member Rewards e-news to learn about exclusive offers, deals and news from BCAA.